daniel-023/Offensive-Speech-Detection/README.md

 - Objective: This notebook focuses on generating the feature representations using different vectorisation methods.
 - Contents:
   - TF-IDF Vectorisation: Generate TF-IDF vectors for the text data.
-  - Word2Vec Embeddings: Train or load Word2Vec embeddings and create sentence-level vectors.
+  - Word2Vec Embeddings: Train Word2Vec embeddings and create sentence-level vectors.
   - Sentence Transformers Embeddings: Generate embeddings using pre-trained Sentence Transformers models.
   - Saving Features: Save the generated feature matrices for later use in model training and evaluation.